-Moving cattle into the yards
+Moving sheep into the yards

-- 1. Consider the geography of the paddock, gateways and direction of travel, so that cattle will move in the direction chosen. - 2.
-Stock generally move better up-hill than down and prefer to move in an anti-clockwise direction. - 3.
-Allow cattle to gather together in a loose bunch before attempting to move them in the required direction. - 4.
+- 1. As noted in Figure 2, the same principles apply as in cattle however, a key difference being that sheep will move in a circle around the handler, they also prefer to move into the wind and work across a slope rather than up and down. - 2.
+Consider the geography of the paddock, gateways and direction of travel, so that sheep will move in the direction chosen. - 3.
+Allow sheep to gather together in a loose bunch before attempting to move them in the required direction. - 4.
 As depicted in Figure 2, it is important that the handler moves far enough out to the side so that they come into the field of vision of the leaders.